Glossary

 Dermis

-Layer of skin tissue beneath the epidermis.
+The layer of skin tissue beneath the epidermis.

 Enantiomers